Test elements in equal characteristic semianalytic algebras: Test Elements in Characteristic 0

 \subsection{The complete local case}

 We would like to prove the following result which is analogous to \cite[Corollary 2.4.10]{Huneke1999}. \begin{thm} Suppose that $R$ is a reduced, equidimensional, complete local ring of dimension $d$ over $K$.
-Then the Jacobian ideal $\cJ(R/K)$ is contained in the test ideal for $K$-tight closure, and, hence, the test ideal for small equational tight closure. \end{thm} \begin{proof} Suppose that we have a presentation $R=K \ps{\seq{x}{n}}/(\seq{f}{r})$.
-Then the Jacobian ideal is generated by $(n-d)\times (n-d)$ minors of the Jacobian matrix $\left( \partial f_i / \partial x_j \right)$.
+Then the Jacobian ideal $\cJ(R/K)$ is contained in the test ideal for $K$-tight closure, and, hence, the test ideal for small equational tight closure. \end{thm} \begin{proof} By Cohen's structure theorem, the complete local ring $R$ has a coefficient field $L$ such that $K \subseteq L \cong R/\mathfrak{m}$.
+Because $K$ is a field of characteristic $0$, the field extension $L/K$ is separable.
+Consequently, the module of differentials $\Omega_{L/K} = 0$.
+From the fundamental exact sequence of modules of differentials

+we obtain an isomorphism $\Omega_{R/K} \cong \Omega_{R/L}$.
+Since the Jacobian ideal is the first nonzero Fitting ideal of the module of differentials, this implies $\cJ(R/K) = \cJ(R/L)$.
+Therefore, we may replace $K$ with $L$ and assume without loss of generality that $K$ is the coefficient field of $R$.